Cartheur-Research/M6809-exec09/README.md

 The result of `==`, `!=`  is `1` (true) or `0` (false).

-The '&' is an indirection operator. &4 is the contents of address 4 in the target machine (however, this is of limited use because only byte access is supported).
+The `&` is an indirection operator. `&4` is the contents of address `4` in the target machine; however, this is of limited use because only byte access is supported.

 The following expression errors are detected and reported: